What is the Southborough Community Choice Program?

 What if National Grid's price falls below the program price?

-The program price will be set for a fixed period of time by a contract.
+The program price is fixed for the length of the Public Power contract, February 2018 to February 2020.
 National Grid’s prices change every six months or less, depending on what kind of customer you are.
 As a result, it is very likely that for some months, the program price will be higher than the National Grid price.
 The program goal will be to beat the average of National Grid’s changing prices over the duration of the electricity supply contract.

 No. If you are eligible for budget billing or for any discounts from National Grid, those will unaffected by your participation in the program.